mossjacob/alfi/docs/intro.rst

 Introduction
 ------------

 LaFoMo is a package for building Latent Force Models in Python.
 LaFoMo supports exact and variational inference for linear and non-linear LFMs respectively using `PyTorch <https://pytorch.org/>`_.
 In addition, we also support MCMC models for a full Bayesian treatment, and this uses `TensorFlow <https://www.tensorflow.org/>`_.
-LaFoMo was originally created and is now managed by `Jacob Moss <https://www.cl.cam.ac.uk/~jm2311/>`_.
+LaFoMo was originally created and is managed by `Jacob Moss <https://www.cl.cam.ac.uk/~jm2311/>`_.
-The full list of contributors (in alphabetical order) is Bianca Dumitascu, Felix Opolka, Jeremy England, and Pietro Lio.
+The full list of contributors is Jacob Moss, Bianca Dumitrascu, Felix Opolka, Jeremy England, and Pietro Lio.
 If you are interested in contributing your Latent Force Models to this library please feel free to submit pull requests or contact us.

 Install
 -------